StoccoDavide/Optimist/docs/markdown/Mainpage.md

 target_link_libraries(your_target PRIVATE Optimist::Optimist)
 ```

-If you already have `Optimist` somewhere on your system, you can use `find_pacakge` directly.
+If you already have `Optimist` somewhere on your system, you can use `find_package` directly.

 ```cmake
 # Optionally specify a custom path to find content from